JinnZ2/CEED/README.md

 ##  Contact

 Just open an issue cant guarantee Im around.
 Or Build CEED,  Or find the truck with a satellite dish and ask for CEED

+> *Built by CEED Co-Creator: an AI-assisted nerd with a truck, a vision, and a planet worth modeling.*